Summerfest Web Site Fails … Again

 Colossal Mobile Fail

 Most critical, though, was the failure of the search engine on mobile displays.
 Think about it: thousands of patrons travel to Summerfest from other cities, so it makes sense that they’d do quick mobile searches along the way to see what artists are playing on that day.
 In iOS tests with Google Chrome, Firefox Mobile and Safari, you can’t even enter a performer’s name into the search field, because it literally freezes on the first letter entered.
 A test with Google Chrome on an Android phone produced the same result.
 If the designers were attempting to “gamify” the site’s artist search, they did a great job of creating a game that you can’t win.
 How this escaped testing is at best a mystery or, more likely, sloppy design.

 Ironically, the festival’s official app offers a platform agnostic solution: an A-Z listing of artists.
 Not all festival visitors will download the free app, so adding an artists index to the desktop/mobile site would not only streamline access, but also reveal other artists of interest that could turn one-show visits into longer stays, higher concession revenue and additional ticket purchases.
 For inspiration, the design team should look at Coachella’s lineup page.

 2) A Homepage In Search of a UI Designer

 Homepage design is both an art and a science, and over time specific homepage design guidelines have become standard practice among professional web designers.
-Sure, vivid photography and illustrations are critical to capturing the end user’s attention, but true success is contingent upon the ability of the page to direct users to content that satisfies their immediate goals or at least puts them on the path to finding desired content.
+Sure, vivid photography and illustrations are critical to capturing the end user’s attention, but true success is contingent upon a page’s ability to direct users to content that satisfies their immediate goal(s), or at least puts them on the path to finding desired content.